shuozhixu/FYRE2024/README.md

 	sbatch lmp.batch

 Once the simulation is finished, we will find a file `dilatation_pressure` in the directory on OSCER.
 Its first column is the dilatation (which is unitless) and its second column is the hydrostatic pressure (in units of GPa).
 Plot the dilatation-pressure curve to see what it looks like.
 When the dilatation is small, the pressure increases with it smoothly (but not linearly).
 However, when the dilatation is sufficiently large, the pressure would experience a large drop.
-And that is when the material yields and the plastic deformation begins.
-That critical hydrostatic pressure is then taken as the yield strength.
+And that is when the void collapses completely.
+The hydrostatic pressure for that critical event is called critical pressure.

 #### Other void sizes